ToolGrid — Product & Engineering

 This random number generator brings those ideas together by providing multiple distributions, bulk generation, statistical feedback, CSV export, and optional seeding in one place.

 A data scientist can use the generator to create synthetic datasets that follow a normal distribution, such as sample heights or measurement errors, and then test algorithms on them.
+For adjacent tasks, generating random numbers addresses a complementary step.

 A developer can run load tests or simulations by feeding random request sizes, delays, or parameters drawn from uniform or exponential distributions into their systems.